-It is widely thought that working from home reduces productivity because of possible distractions, such as TV, kids, errands etc. However, let’s not forget that distractions exist in the workplace as well.
+It is widely thought that working from home reduces productivity because of possible distractions, such as TV, kids, errands, etc. However, let’s not forget that distractions exist in the workplace as well.
 Workplace politics, water cooler gossip, and conflicts with other employees can get in the way of work.
-Yes, your employee might be sitting at their desk, staring at their computer screen, but are they really hard at work?
+Yes, your employees might be sitting at their desk, staring at their computer screen, but are they really hard at work?

-By working remotely, your employees can create an environment conducive to working, according to their preferences.
+By working remotely, your employees can create an environment conducive to work, according to their preferences.
 One employee might find it easier to brainstorm while running.
 Another might be more productive at night.
 A recent survey shows that remote workers actually tend to work more than 40 hours per week, and according to another study, 86% of employees surveyed said they “hit maximum productivity” when working from home.